 GCM: Where can readers buy your book?

-Green Grandma: Vinegar Fridays is available in various stores in Pennsylvania, as well as on Lulu and Amazon.
+Green Grandma: Vinegar Fridays is available in various stores in Pennsylvania, as well as Amazon.